 Below is a chart of the dollars VCs have invested by month of year.
 I’m using Crunchbase data since 2005 for tech companies in the US.
 There are a few notable trends in the data.

 First, the impact of the summer is evident.
-The slowest month for investments during the year September.
-I'd estimate there are a few weeks latency in the data between when the investment commitment is made and the investment is disclosed.
+The slowest months for fundraising are January-March and September.
+I’d estimate there are a few weeks latency in the data between when the investment commitment is made and the investment is disclosed.
 The legal diligence process of about 3-4 weeks that typically follows signing a term sheet introduces this lag.

 Second, setting aside the slowdown in summer, VCs invest more and more as the year progresses.
 It’s not crazy to draw a parallel between this trend and the patterns quota attainment for salespeople in which the majority of sales arrive in the last two weeks of a quarter.
 VCs aim to invest a certain amount of dollars and/or in a certain number of companies each year.
 The later in the year, the greater the time pressure, the better the motivation.

 Third, the difference from the best month, December, to the worst month, January, is substantial: a 50% delta in the total dollars invested and 50% increase in the number of investments.
 These differences are statistically significant with greater than 95% confidence, so seasonality quite clearly exists.

 This analysis raises another question: is there an optimal time of year to maximize the size of an investment and presumably pre-money valuation?